FraLotito/hyperlink-communities/README.md

 # Hyperlink communities in higher-order networks

-This code implements the algorithms and analyses presented in [arxiv link](arxiv link)
+This code implements the algorithms and analyses presented in [https://arxiv.org/pdf/2303.01385.pdf](https://arxiv.org/pdf/2303.01385.pdf)

 ## Abstract